Dave Bing: 2009 elections

 On October 16, 2008, Bing announced that he would be a candidate for mayor of Detroit in the 2009 Detroit mayoral special election to finish the term of Kwame Kilpatrick, who had resigned as part of a plea bargain agreement after being charged with the crime of perjury.
 Bing finished first in a 15 candidate non-partisan primary on February 24, 2009.
 On May 5, 2009, Bing was elected with 52.3% of the vote, defeating interim mayor Kenneth Cockrel Jr., who received 47.7%.
 Bing had only moved to a residence within city limits shortly before his campaign for mayor, having previously resided in suburban Franklin, Michigan.

 Bing was reelected to a full term on November 3, 2009.
 The inauguration for his full term was held at the Fox Theatre.

 Leadership style

-In comparison to his predecessor Kwame Kilaptrick, Bing opted for a more low-key presence as mayor and opted to forgo enjoying many of the benefits to which the mayor was entitled.
+In comparison to his predecessor Kwame Kilpatrick, Bing opted for a more low-key presence as mayor and opted to forgo enjoying many of the benefits to which the mayor was entitled.
 Bing additionally forwent accepting salary as mayor during at least his first year as mayor.
 Bing did not shy away from making decisions that were unpopular.